 Naturally produced toxins, though, can also bioaccumulate.
 For example, marine algal blooms, like red tides, can result in toxicity in filter-feeding shellfish, like mussels and oysters.
 I’m sure most people who live by the ocean have heard that you shouldn’t eat mussels and oysters during a red tide, and that’s exactly why.
 And then natural substances like hormones are lipid soluble and can accumulate in fat tissue if they’re not eliminated properly.
-I talked about that a bit in my series on paleo diet challenges and solutions, and when we released the Paleologix supplement line (The Paleologix supplements discussed in this post are no longer available.
-Please click here to view the products recommended as substitutes), there was some discussion there about this issue of hormones accumulating particularly in women who have been on birth control for a long period of time or they’ve been taking bioidentical or other kinds of hormones, like hormone creams and things.
+I talked about that a bit in my series on paleo diet challenges and solutions, and when we released the Paleologix supplement line [The Paleologix supplements discussed in this post are no longer available, and we’ve launched a new supplement store.
+Please click here for more information], there was some discussion there about this issue of hormones accumulating particularly in women who have been on birth control for a long period of time or they’ve been taking bioidentical or other kinds of hormones, like hormone creams and things.
 You can see really significant accumulation of hormones in women like that, and they have a lot of symptoms related to that.
 Some of the compounds that help with phase one detoxification can be useful in that situation because they involve converting lipid-soluble toxins to water-soluble compounds which then can be eliminated through the urine and feces and sweat.
 Hopefully that will point you in the right direction to do a little bit more research, and I’ll definitely put this on my list to write more about in the future.

 Steve Wright: Hey, Chris, were you saying that, in general, the fat in the brain tends to accumulate the toxins more than, say, fat distributed around the body?
 Or did I mishear that?